mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week3/README.md

 Normal vs Transpose Convolutions

+(output of mormal convulution has 5 channels so we need 5 filters)

 > <img src="./images/w03-12-transpose_convolutions/img_2023-04-10_09-19-09.png">

 In the transpose convolution, instead of placing the filter on the input, you would instead place a filter on the output.